cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ```

 ## Location
-The retrieval of the device location can be triggered.
-Fetching the latest retrieved device location can be done using the [device status](#device-info) request.
+The retrieval of the user device location can be triggered.
+Fetching the latest retrieved device location can be done using the [device info](#device-info) request.
+Using an administrator access token the retrieval of the location of any device of the tenant can be triggered.

 ### Trigger Location Retrieval Request